 The governing board of the Central Cemetery is composed of three elected trustees who serve three year staggered terms.
-Currently, the Trustees and their term expirations are: Kenneth Moynahan in 2018, Frank Drake in 2019, and Roger O. Philbrick in 2020.

 The Trustees meet quarterly and any other time as necessary.
 Their meetings are open to the public and are often held at the Central Cemetery.
 The minutes of their meetings are on file with the Town Clerk at the Town Hall.
-The Superintendent of Central Cemetery, who is in charge of operation and maintenance, is John Coscia.
+The Superintendent of the Central Cemetery, who is in charge of operation and maintenance, is John Coscia.
 John can be reached at (603) 817-0066.